Ptnan7/azure-powershell/src/Cdn/Cdn/help/Update-AzFrontDoorCdnCustomDomain.md

 # Update-AzFrontDoorCdnCustomDomain

 ## SYNOPSIS
-update an existing domain within a profile.
+Update an existing domain within a profile.

 ## SYNTAX